 Opened on January 27, 2014, the Armstrong Student Center is designed as the living room for the campus community, offering meeting rooms, quiet study rooms, unique dining concepts, lounge space, student organization offices, and signature event spaces for student events.

-Located in the center of campus, Shriver is home to the University Bookstore, which sells sportswear, textbooks, and school supplies.
+Located in the center of campus, Shriver is filled to the brim with certain Miami essentials, including ATMs and meeting facilities.
+Shriver Center is also home to the new Admission Visit Center and the University Bookstore, which sells sportswear, textbooks, and school supplies.